sot/cheta/NOTES.fix_bad_values.rst

         dtype='|S21')

 This is a single bad point and can be fixed by providing that precise date as the --start argument.
-To being do a dry run (which is the default) to see what the tool will do::
+To do a dry run (which is the default) to see what the tool will do::

   % ska